gabrielfior/fhenix-orderbook/README.md

 This project implements a private orderbook on the Fhenix blockchain leveraging FHE.
 We forked a [publicy available repo](https://github.com/sondotpin/orderbook) and adapted that to use Fhenix's [FHE Solidity library](https://docs.fhenix.zone/).
 The Solidity contract compiles and accepts buy orders and sell orders.
 We also incorporated the encrypted ERC20 template (FHERC20) into the contract.

+We also deployed the contract on the Fhenix Frontier testnet (https://explorer.testnet.fhenix.zone/address/0xdE7f141Af8F0ccd82FC78AbF15116356dA98fD05).

 ### Contracts

 - [FHERC20](./contracts/FHERC20.sol): Encrypted ERC20, allowing for private balances and transfers